Juggernaut102/tp/docs/UserGuide.md

    * `add n/John Doe p/98765432 sch/Raffles Primary School a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.

+   * `addsub english` : Adds a subject named `english` to the subject list.

+   * `addlesson 1 sub/english d/monday start/10:00 end/11:00` : Adds a lesson to the first contact, with a subject of english, day of Monday, and timing from 10:00-11:00

    * `delete 3` : Deletes the 3rd contact shown in the current list.

    * `clear` : Deletes all contacts.